CommodoreOS/PCUAE/README.md

 Origanal Name - On 14 April 2020 - **Project Carousel USB** - On the 9th October 2020, renamed to - **Project Carousel USB Anniversary Edition** on THEC64 Mini NTSC 2 year Anniversary.

-# Now - Project Carousel USB Anniversary Edition: Standard version will be availble only.
+# Now - Project Carousel USB Anniversary Edition only now, no other version avaiable.

 Sorry some Modes have been removed, AGS, RA Mode and AMIGA Mode not available.

-PCUAE Sites have now been closed down.
+PCUAE Sites have now been closed down, sorry about this but its the best way forward.

+Any info or you want to discuss PCUAE go to THEC64 Community Forum - https://thec64community.online

 So this is the only version thats available now, do not know if I make another version.

-I might remove support for THEA500 Mini altogether now so PCUAE will only work on THEC64 only, not sure yet.
+I might remove support for THEA500 Mini altogether now so PCUAE will only suport THEC64 only, not sure yet.

 WIKI - PCUAE Manual is here - https://github.com/CommodoreOS/PCUAE/wiki